 At the request of our advisory board and internship employers, improvements in the program include replacing a Medical Terminology course with a Legal Terminology course.
 Additionally, we have time sequenced courses to adapt to the student schedules so he or she can have a full load without time conflicts.
 This schedule also adapts to their personal preferences such as Tuesday/Thursday schedules, Monday/Wednesday/Friday schedules, or all evening schedules.
 A convenient and student friendly schedule encourages retention and completion.
-We have sequenced courses identically across degree and certificate programs (e.g., the first semester of the Legal Office Professional degree.
+We have sequenced courses identically across degree and certificate programs (e.g., the first semester of the Legal Office Professional Certificate courses are identical to the first semester listings in the Legal Office Professional degree.
 In addition, these common courses are offered at the same time for Administrative Assisting and BIT students).
 This enables students to see that they can continue to earn other certificates and degrees smoothly.
 We have rearranged course sequences being cognizant of a mix of academic rigor and previously attained knowledge in other classes.
 This enhances their success in later courses and allows them a variety of course topics in each semester.